yutkin/jopus/README.md

 # Jopus
-Simple, fast and efficient Python wrapper for libopusfile.
+Simple, fast, and efficient wrapper for libopusfile which allows you easily read `.ogg` files from Python.

 # Installation
 ## Requirements